mlr-org/mlr/README.md

 * Many convenience methods and generic building blocks for your machine learning experiments
 * Resampling like bootstrapping, cross-validation and subsampling
-* Different visualizations for e.g. ROC curves and predictions
+* Extensive visualizations for e.g. ROC curves, predictions and partial predictions
 * Benchmarking of learners for muliple data sets
 * Easy hyperparameter tuning using different optimization strategies, including potent configurators like iterated F-racing (irace) or sequential model-based optimization
 * Variable selection with filters and wrappers
 * Nested resampling of models with tuning and feature selection
 * Cost-sensitive learning, threshold tuning and imbalance correction